-The Airpods Pro microphone might not work on your Windows 10 PC if the PC’s Windows/drivers or firmware of the AirPods are outdated.
-Moreover, the corrupt or incompatible Bluetooth Windows driver may also cause the issue at hand.
+The Airpods Pro microphone might not work on your Windows PC if the PC’s Windows/drivers or firmware of the AirPods are outdated.
+Moreover, the corrupt or incompatible Bluetooth Windows driver may also cause the issue.

-The issue arises when the user fails to use the AirPod mic on his Windows 10 PC (sometimes after a Windows update and sometimes, when trying for the first time) although the AirPods working perfectly as the sound output device.
+The issue arises when the user fails to use the AirPod mic on his Windows PC (sometimes after a Windows update and sometimes when trying for the first time), although the AirPods work perfectly as the sound output device.

-- Update the Windows and device drivers (especially Bluetooth drivers) of your system.
+- Update your System’s Windows and device drivers (especially Bluetooth drivers).
 Make sure no optional update is pending uninstall.
 Also, if you are using an OEM utility (like Dell Support Assistant), then use it to update the drivers.

 - After updating the firmware of the AirPods, check if the AirPods mic is clear of the issue.

 2. Re-add the AirPods Pro to the System

 The AirPods Pro mic issue could be a result of a temporary glitch of the communication/Bluetooth modules of the System.
 In this case, re-adding the AirPods Pro to the System may solve the problem.